 I believe I need to listen to their spiritual understanding of life so we can work together on what Biblical Christianity looks like in their context.

 In my first 3 year term I first studied pidgin and lived in a village to learn the Aekyom language and culture.
 Then I started serving as a doctor at Rumginae Hospital.
+My favourite thing is when sick people and their families lose their fear of sorcery and gain God’s peace.

 - Praise God for His work in my life and for a